BAM-PFA/guerrillatv/_collections/_raw-footage/2020-07-15_four-more-years-038.md

 *__TVTV__: "What are the medals for?"*

-*__Kovic, pointing to each Marine Corps medal__:"Racism, sexism, imperialism, massacre, murder of the Indo-Chinese people, the starvation of the Vietnamese people."*
+*__Kovic, pointing to each Marine Corps medal__: "Racism, sexism, imperialism, massacre, murder of the Indo-Chinese people, the starvation of the Vietnamese people."*

 <div class="iframe-container">
   {% include internetArchive.html id=page.archiveID %}